GTV (Philippine TV network): Programming

-GTV's programming includes game telecasts of the NCAA Philippines, as well as weekly public affairs shows and daily newscasts (including Balitanghali, State of the Nation, Regional TV News, the TV simulcasts of Super Radyo DZBB programs (under the name Dobol B TV) and simulcast airing of 24 Oras, 24 Oras Weekend and Saksi, along with movie blocks, Asian dramas, sports programs, game shows, cartoons, anime, and blocktime programs similar to its sister channel GMA.
+GTV's programming includes game telecasts of the NCAA Philippines (from Season 96 to Season 101), as well as weekly public affairs shows and daily newscasts (including Balitanghali, State of the Nation, the TV simulcasts of DZBB-AM programs (under the name Dobol B TV)) and simulcast airing of 24 Oras, and 24 Oras Weekend, along with movie blocks, pinoy dramas, cartoons, anime, showbiz talk shows, religious, special programs, and blocktime programs similar to its sister channel GMA.

-The channel mainly targets youth audiences.
+The channel was mainly targeted to youth audiences.

 Availability

-GTV is seen via regular free-to-air television on Channel 27 in Metro Manila, Cebu, Davao and 24 other regional stations nationwide.
-Aside from GTV's main analog signal, it is a must-carry channel on all cable and satellite TV providers nationwide.
-The network is also available as a digital subchannel through GMA's main digital transmitters in Metro Manila, Ilocos Sur, Baguio, Batangas, Naga, Legazpi, Olongapo, Mt.
-Province, Cebu, Tacloban, Iloilo, Murcia, Negros Occidental, Bacolod, Davao, Cagayan de Oro, Iligan, Bukidnon, Butuan, General Santos and Zamboanga.
+GTV is seen via regular free-to-air television on Channel 27 in Metro Manila (in blue), Cebu, Davao and 24 other regional stations nationwide.
+Aside from GTV's main analog signal, it is a must-carry channel on all cable and satellite TV providers.
+The network is also available as a digital subchannel through GMA's main digital channels in selected areas in the Philippines.